Jack Evans (wrestler): Other media

-Jack Evans has appeared in the video game Lucha Libre AAA: Héroes del Ring.
+Evans has appeared in the video game Lucha Libre AAA: Héroes del Ring.

-Jack Evans streams on Twitch and spends time in his Discord server hanging out with fans.
+Evans streams on Twitch and spends time in his Discord server hanging out with fans.

 Personal life

 Evans cites Hayabusa, Great Sasuke, and Blitzkrieg as his main inspirations while growing up.

 In November 2003, at ROH's Main Event Spectacles event, Evans was involved in a backstage altercation with Samoa Joe.
 In March 2009, Evans was involved in a backstage fight with Juventud Guerrera.
 The fight started when Guerrera was involved in a confrontation with Konnan, and Guerrera claimed that Evans had been working stiff during the match that he and Evans had competed in earlier that night.

 Evans is married to a woman named Sandy, who gave birth to their first child, a daughter, on October 21, 2014, and their second, a son, on November 14, 2018.